rest-for-physics/framework/CONTRIBUTING.md

 ### Using branches in REST repository

 A branch can be contributed by several users at the same time.
-The `REST` repository will contain at least `one main development branch` that can be contributed by anyone with developper access (while any user can create his own branch for personal testing and/or future merging to the `development branch`).
+The `REST` repository will contain at least `one main development branch` that can be contributed by anyone with developer access (while any user can create his own branch for personal testing and/or future merging to the `development branch`).
-The name of this branch will be the REST version followed by `_dev`, i.e. `v2.2.1_dev`.
+The name of this branch will be the REST version followed by `_dev`, e.g. `v2.2.1_dev`.

 You can place yourself in the development branch by using `git checkout`